kamlesh11/Python_Calculator/README.md

 # calculator_in_python

-Run the given file after downloding in IDE (python).
+1.Run the given file after downloding in IDE (python).

-We have imported Tkinter module
+2.We have imported Tkinter module